benjohnsonnlp/developer/_content/programming-model/concepts.md

 ## Expertise
 An expertise is an atomic reusable program for a single domain that allows a customer to experience or automate a task in a more intuitive proactive, personal, and human way by using a device interaction like voice, texting, presence, or other gestures.
 Expertise provide end user value without requiring data or expertise from other companies' services.
 Expertise can be generic or specialized, such as “Order a pizza” vs “Order Domino’s Pizza”.
 A user's personal preferences and information is only shared with the other expertise they use and with the data access permissions the user allows when using an application.
 Learn more about the expertise [here]({{site.baseurl}}/broken_link)

 Watson Assistant application developers can create new expertise or use existing expertise to fulfill a user's needs.
 Applications built with the Watson Assistant Builder can remember a user's journey in the physical and virtual world.
-Learn more about the Personal Assistant Builder service [here]({{site.baseurl}}/broken_link)
+Learn more about the Assistant Builder service [here]({{site.baseurl}}/broken_link)

 ## Application
 An application assembles client applications, expertise, and Knowledge and Reasoning rules and objects that when instantiated enable a delightful personal experience within the context of an cognitive space by effortlessly connecting a user with the choices they have made.
 These choices include the expertise that are included in the application and that they add to their allow in their user journey.
 Applications built with the Watson Assistant Builder can anticipate a user's needs and suggests actions before, during and after their user journey.
 Both the application and the expertise remember's a users past experiences and data.
 Expertise do not access other expertise user data directly.
 Watson Assistant applications instead subscribe and reason about object in a space that then trigger registered expertise to active proactively.
 IBM has created the IBM Watson Hotel Spaces application using the Watson Assistant Builder.